 - Difficulty (was it hard?
 Easy?
 Just about right?)

-By following a programme, you will increase the likelihood of reaching your goal.
+By following a program, you will increase the likelihood of reaching your goal.
 Additionally, keeping records allows you to troubleshoot any future issues.

 Now I will explain how to determine these 4 variables.